A Sound Type System for Secure Currency Flow: Examples and limitations

-Finally, let us consider a true positive example.
-Figure~\ref{fig:twobank} illustrates a part of the code for two banks, which would allow users to store some of their assets and also to transfer assets between them.\footnote{\TINYSOL{} does not have a `mapping' type such as in Solidity, so the setup here is limited to a single user.} We assume both banks implement the same interface \code{IBank}, but with different security settings: \code{X} is $L$ and \code{Y} is $H$, meaning the latter is untrusted.
-There is no callback from \code{Y}, so in this setup a blockchain with a transaction \code{A->X.transfer(Y,1):0} would actually be accepted by the type system, because the Low values from \code{X} can safely be coerced up (via subtyping) to match the setting of High on \code{Y}.
+Let us now consider a true positive example.
+Figure~\ref{fig:twobank} illustrates a part of the code for two banks, which would allow users to store some of their assets and also to transfer assets between them.\footnote{\TINYSOL{} does not have a `mapping' type such as in Solidity, so the setup here is limited to a single user.} We assume both banks implement the same interface \code{IBank} (so, they must have the same fields and methods -- even though we only explicitly write the relevant ones and hide the reminder in the dots `\code{...}'), but with different security settings: \code{X} is $L$ and \code{Y} is $H$, meaning the latter is untrusted.
+There is no callback from \code{Y}, so in this setup a blockchain with a transaction $\TRANSACT{A}{\code{X}}{\code{transfer}}{\code{Y},1}{0}$ would actually be accepted by the type system, because the Low values from \code{X} can safely be coerced up (via subtyping) to match the setting of High on \code{Y}.

+To conclude, we now provide some typing insights on delegate calls.
+Consider the pointer to implementation pattern provided in Figure~\ref{fig:pimpl}.
+Assume that contract $\code C$ has been assigned some interface $\code I$ and security level $s_1$; hence, we have to infer that

+where $DF$ and $DM$ are the field and method declarations for $\code C$.
+In particular, this requires to infer, by rule by \nameref{dec_t_decc}, that